michaelockenden/algorand-flask/README.md

-# An Algorand Application built using Flask
+# Creating a demo Algorand wallet using Flask

 This project features a demo wallet using Flask and the Algorand Python SDK.
 The accompanying tutorial can be found [here](https://developer.algorand.org/solutions/creating-a-demo-wallet-using-flask/).